Retirement Accounts

 The magic number to know if you have either a Traditional or Roth IRA is 59½.
 You’ll ideally leave the money in your IRA account until you reach that age.
 Once you’re 59½, you can take the money out penalty-free.
 Before 59½, you’ll pay a 10 percent penalty.

 One of the Roth IRA advantages, though, is that the 10 percent penalty only applies to the growth you’ve made on the money you put in.
-You paid taxes the first time around, so you gained nothing by having the IRS hold it for you for all those years.
-But the money you made will both be taxed and penalized for early withdrawals.
+You’ve already paid taxes on it, so you’re not deferring taxes the way you would with a Traditional IRA.
+However, the earnings will be both taxed and penalized if withdrawn early.

 With a Traditional IRA, you didn’t pay taxes when you contributed the money, so you’ve had the funds in a tax shelter of sorts for the years they’ve been in.
 This means every dime you take out will be taxed when you withdraw the funds--both the original investment and your earnings.